juliansester/improved-dependence-pricing/README.md

 Can be found [here]()

 # Content
-The files are split into the *.ipynp notebooks, containing the Example and the *.py files containing useful function.
+The files are the *.ipynp notebooks, containing the Example and the *.py files containing useful functions.

 Notebooks:
 1. The file 'Example 5.3' contains the python notebook related to Example 5.3.